pla1/PlayOnKodi/README.md

 HTML5 app for Ubuntu Touch.
 Use this app with your Kodi entertainment system.

 * Search for YouTube videos on your mobile device and play them on your Kodi entertainment system.
+* Search for Podcasts on your mobile device and play them on your Kodi entertainment system.
 * If you authenticate your YouTube account you can list your activity feed and play the videos on Kodi.
 * Music Party button shuffles your music library and plays it on Kodi.
 * Weather button to display weather information on Kodi.